oliverweisse/exxai.github.io/_posts/2018-10-18-sales-prediction.md

 This is, of course, a simplified version in comparison with a real data science project.
 It is possible to have a lot more features in the data that can be used by the algorithm.
-We could also try to use information outside the data set like how many state holidays the given month had or what weather it was.
+We could also try to use information outside the data set like how many state holidays the given month had or prevailing weather conditions at the time.